How Emotional Intelligence Builds Confidence

 Confidence is not simply about excelling in academics or performing well in extracurricular activities.
 True confidence stems from a strong sense of self-worth, the ability to handle setbacks, and the capacity to form meaningful connections with others.
 Emotional intelligence plays a crucial role in fostering these qualities:

-Children with strong self-regulation skills are better equipped to handle failures and setbacks.
-Instead of giving up, they learn to adapt, persevere, and try again—key traits of a confident individual.
+• Regulating Emotions Builds Resilience: Children with strong self-regulation skills are better equipped to handle failures and setbacks.
+Instead of giving up, they learn to adapt, persevere, and try again — key traits of a confident individual.

 Practical Tips for Parents to Foster Emotional Intelligence